 Stock of beaked redfish in the Barents Sea (Sebastes mentella)

-The stock of beaked redfish is on the upswing.
-While recruitment to the stock was weak from 1996 to 2004, it has since picked up.
+The stock of beaked redfish has a positive development.
+Recruitment to the stock was weak from 1996 to 2004, but has been clearly strengthened since then.

 What is being monitored?